Alan M. Trammell

 Prof. Alan M. Trammell

-Assistant Professor of Law, University of Arkansas School of Law
+Associate Professor of Law, Washington and Lee University School of Law

-Before coming to the University of Arkansas School of Law, Trammell taught as an Associate in Law at Columbia Law School and as a Visiting Assistant Professor at Brooklyn Law School.
-In 2014, the student body at Brooklyn selected him as Teacher of the Year among the entire law school faculty.
+Before joining the W&L faculty in 2020, Professor Trammell taught as an Assistant Professor at the University of Arkansas (Fayetteville).
+He has also served as an Associate-in-Law at Columbia Law School and a Visiting Assistant Professor at Brooklyn Law School, where the student body selected him as Professor of the Year in 2014.

-Trammell earned his law degree from the University of Virginia School of Law where he was a Hardy Cross Dillard Scholar and served as Articles Development Editor of the Virginia Law Review.
+Professor Trammell earned his law degree from the University of Virginia where he was a Hardy Cross Dillard Scholar and served as Articles Development Editor of the Virginia Law Review.
 After graduation, he clerked for the Honorable Stephen F. Williams of the U.S. Court of Appeals for the D.C.
 Circuit and the Honorable Theodor Meron of the International Criminal Tribunal for the former Yugoslavia in The Hague (Netherlands).
-He then spent three years as a litigation associate at Kellogg, Huber, Hansen, Todd, Evans & Figel PLLC in Washington, D.C., where he focused on trial and appellate litigation, including several cases before the Supreme Court.
+He then spent three years as a litigation associate at the firm now known as Kellogg, Hansen, Todd, Figel & Frederick PLLC in Washington, D.C.

 A person listed as a contributor has spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 In most cases, the biographical information on a person's "contributor" page is provided directly by the person, and the Federalist Society does not edit or otherwise endorse that information.
 The Federalist Society takes no position on particular legal or public policy issues.
 All expressions of opinion by a contributor are those of the contributor.